sit-fyi/sit/README.md

 5. Take ID from the first step and run `sit record -t DetailsChanged <id> text`
 6. You can check if everything is correct by running `sit reduce <id>`.
    It will show the current state of the issue as a JSON.

+### Comment on an issue

+1. Edit a temporary `text` file to prepare your comment.
+   It is important to name the file `text` and not something else.
+2. Take ID of your issue and run `sit record -t Commented <id> text`

 ### Send it to upstream